Low Stress Handling

 We strongly encourage all of our clients to brush their pets’ teeth daily, but even with excellent home care, most pets will need a professional dental procedure at some point in their lives (the same way humans do!).
 Abingdon Square Veterinary Clinic has a state-of-the-art dental suite.
 While your pet is under anesthesia, all the teeth are probed for pockets and lesions and are then scaled and polished.
 Digital x-rays are taken of specific teeth that appear to be diseased or on all the teeth in the mouth (called full-mouth x-rays).
 Since most dental disease lives below the gumline, dental x-rays allow us to see the tooth root and the surrounding tissue.
 This enables us to diagnose bone loss, tooth root infections, fractures, and resorptive lesions.
 If there is a deep pocket around a tooth, but the tooth is healthy, we can apply an antibiotic gel called Doxirobe to encourage the gum tissue to reattach to the tooth.
 Diseased teeth are extracted and the sites are closed with dissolvable suture material.
 X-rays are taken after the tooth is removed to make sure no part of the root remains.
 Fluoride is applied to the teeth at the end of the procedure.
 Animals are then sent home with medications to help with inflammation and discomfort.
 Recovery is usually uneventful and within a few days most pets feel much better with a healthy mouth!
 To learn more about dental care, please click here.

-Dr. DeLorenzo, Dr. Goldberg, and Dr. Burdon all perform spays, neuters, mass removals and wound repairs in our dedicated state-of-the-art surgery suite.
+Dr. DeLorenzo, Dr. Goldberg, Dr. Burdon, and Dr. Seaward all perform spays, neuters, mass removals and wound repairs in our dedicated state-of-the-art surgery suite.
 Scheduling is easy – we operate Monday through Friday – and we do our procedures in the morning so that our patients can be alert and active by the time they go home at the end of the day.
-For some more complicated procedures, we call on surgical specialists, Dr. Jane Kosovsky and Dr. Amy Kantor, who come to our clinic as needed.
+For some more complicated procedures, we call on surgical specialist, Dr. Jane Kosovsky, who comes to our clinic as needed.

 If your dog or cat needs to be hospitalized for monitoring or treatment, we are happy to admit him/her to our hospital during the daytime.
 If continued care is recommended overnight, then we would refer your pet to a 24-hour emergency facility.